 10 tips for food photography & styling

-These are a few of my top tips geared for people starting out taking pictures and styling food.
-This article was first published on Yuppiechef’s Spatula magazine.
+These are my top 10 tips for food photography and styling geared for people starting out taking pictures and styling food.

 1. mastering the technical aspects of the camera